AttorneyOnline/docs/AO Documentation/docs/authoring/themes/What's New?.md

 ; pick a character.
 If you want X columns and Y rows, you would change it to ; 49X, 49Y (ie. 490, 147 if you want 10 columns and 3 rows) emote_button_size =
-; Display the accessible iniswaps on this character (grabbed from iniswaps.ini) iniswap_dropdown =
+; Display the accessible iniswaps on this character (which are grabbed from iniswaps.ini) iniswap_dropdown =
 ; The button to remove the current iniswap iniswap_remove =